-1-A) Clarity regarding cost effectiveness for OGI for facilities with fewer than 5,000 components.

-1-B) Consideration for exemption or other consideration for facilities with fewer than 5,000 components.
+- 1-A) Clarity regarding cost effectiveness for OGI for facilities with fewer than 5,000 components. - 1-B) Consideration for exemption or other consideration for facilities with fewer than 5,000 components.

-- 1-A) For facilities with fewer than 5,000 components, staff expects these facilities to contract OGI inspection to a third-party or, if multiple smaller facilities are all under common ownership, they may choose to purchase their own OGI camera and inspect multiple facilities in one operating day. - 1-B) Staff is sensitive to the concerns of small business and facilities with fewer than 5,000 components.
+- 1-A) Cost effectiveness for OGI may be calculated for facilities with fewer than 5,000 components using the same assumptions used in the BARCT assessment of OGI inspection, scaled for the number of components present on site.
+For example, for a facility with 2,500 components, monthly OGI inspection is expected to cost approximately \$2,400 per year.
+VOC emission reductions associated with these 2,500 components, identifying large VOC leaks monthly instead of quarterly, are expected to be 376 lbs, or 0.19 tons, per year.
+Cost effectiveness is expected to be \$12,800 per ton of VOC emission reduction. - For facilities with fewer than 5,000 components, staff expects these facilities to contract OGI inspection to a third-party or, if multiple smaller facilities are all under common ownership, they may choose to purchase their own OGI camera and inspect multiple facilities in one operating day.
+The choice to contract OGI inspections or purchase an OGI device is a business decision up to each individual owner or operator as PAR 1173 does not require an OGI device to be maintained onsite at a facility. - Also, these smaller facilities with components in VOC service subject to PAR 1173 are often subject to other South Coast AQMD rules already requiring OGI inspection including Rule 463 regarding VOC storage tanks and Rule 1148.1 regarding oil and gas production wells.
+Staff expects these facilities to take advantage of synergies between these VOC rules and may perform OGI inspections of VOC storage tanks, oil and gas production wells, and components in VOC service by the same contractors or the same OGI device and personnel, lowering the actual cost effectiveness in real world practice. - 1-B) Staff is sensitive to the concerns of small business and facilities with fewer than 5,000 components.
 PAR 1173 does not require facilities to own or to maintain an OGI camera onsite and make a large capital investment over \$100,000.
 Staff has identified several contractors already performing OGI inspection in the South Coast air basin which may be more appropriate for the needs of a small operator.
 Additionally, the same leak detection equipment can be utilized over several rules (Rule 463, Rule 1148.1, Rule 1178) to help reduce costs.